-Middle-distance athlete Charlie Grice reached the finals at the Olympics in Rio 2016, and now has his sights on Tokyo 2020.
-The Brighton-born runner was originally a keen footballer before deciding to take on athletics full-time.
-The twenty-three year old athlete has taken time out of his training schedule to talk about his experience at the Olympics, how much training he does a week and what life is like living in Brighton.
+Middle distance athlete Charlie Grice reached the 1500m finals at the Rio 2016 Olympic Games, where he made his Olympics debut, and he now has his sights set on Tokyo 2020.
+Twenty-three-year-old Charlie was originally a keen footballer before deciding to take on athletics full time and trains all year round in his hometown of Brighton.
+Taking time out of his training schedule, Charlie talks about his experience at the 2016 Olympics, his weekly training and what life is like living in Brighton.

 My experience was an incredible one.
 The Olympics is so special because it only comes around every four years and it is a multi-sport event.
 It was such a rollercoaster of emotions.
 I nearly made a swift exit in the first round as I was pushed in the last 15m but I got put through.
 I then had to raise my game for the semi-final and I finished in an automatic qualifying position to make it through to the Olympic final!

-Do you hope to compete at Tokyo 2020?
+Are you hoping to compete at Tokyo 2020?